opencoff/dep.sh/README.rst

 Cross Compiling
 ===============
-To make cross-compiling easy (including for environments that require CGO), ``gg`` supports a command line option to denote the target CPU and OS.
+To make cross-compiling easy (including for environments that require CGO), ``gg`` supports a command line option to denote the target CPU and OS: ``--arch``.
+This option takes as argument in the form "OS-CPU".
 For example, cross-compiling a binary ``foo`` for Android-ARM64::

     ./gg --arch=android-arm64 build -o bin/android-arm64/foo foo